folktales of Aarne-Thompson-Uther type 1430

 That such dire calamity should befall a man caused great pity, so the bystanders took Sheik Chilli to the Rajah, who asked him how it had all happened.
 When he heard the story he laughed, and said: "This boy has a good heart, let him be given a reward to compensate him for the loss of his oil."

 I sell all this butter I have accumulated and with the proceeds buy a ewe.
-The ?rst year she will bear a male lamb and a female and the second a female and a male and these in their turn will bear other males and other females.
-The males I will sell and buy with them bulls and cows, which will also increase and multiply; after which I will purchase a piece of land and plant a garden therein and build thereon a ?ne palace.So saying, he raised his hand to beat his son, but the staff hit the jar of butter hanging above his head, and broke it.
+The first year she will bear a male lamb and a female and the second a female and a male and these in their turn will bear other males and other females.
+The males I will sell and buy with them bulls and cows, which will also increase and multiply; after which I will purchase a piece of land and plant a garden therein and build thereon a fine palace.So saying, he raised his hand to beat his son, but the staff hit the jar of butter hanging above his head, and broke it.
 The shards fell upon him, and the butter ran down upon his head, his beard, his clothes, and his bed.

 Moreover, I will purchase robes and raiment and slaves and slave-girls, and then hold a wedding exceeding all that have ever been seen.
 I will slaughter cattle and make rich meats and confections and assemble all the musicians and mimes and performers and invite rich and poor to the celebration.